minhhoang270695/IC_Addons/IC_Addons/IC_PotionSustain_Extra/README.md

 To do this - the AddOn completely ignores the four Buy and Open settings in the `Briv Gem Farm` addon.
 It acts like they are all on.
 It will - however - continue to follow the `Maintain this many gems when buying chests.` setting.

+### Settings

+#### Small Potion Thresholds (Minimum)

+When the small potion amount drops to or below this threshold - the addon will start buying Silver Chests.

+#### Small Potion Thresholds (Maximum)

+If the addon is currently buying Silver chests and the small potion amount increases to or above this threshold - it will start buying Gold Chests again.

 ___

 ## Automate Modron Potions